Anno Dracula series: Vampires in Anno Dracula

 Nor are vampires the only supernatural beings to inhabit Newman's universe.
 Zombies exist, but are said to be types of vampires caused by an epidemic bloodline that damages the brain and requires the vampire to chew blood from flesh rather than drink it from the vein; like 'normal' zombies, they spread their infection through simple biting and can only be killed by destroying the brain.
-Werewolves, ghosts, and non-vampire immortals also exist; as do artificial life such as Dr. Moreau's animal-human hybrids, and Frankenstein's monster, automaton assassins, and golems; extraterrestrial or genetically-engineered species, such as triffids and Audrey II, also exist.
+Werewolves, ghosts, and non-vampire immortals also exist; as do artificial life such as Dr. Moreau's animal-human hybrids, and Frankenstein's monster, automaton assassins, and golems; extraterrestrial or genetically engineered species, such as triffids and Audrey II, also exist.
 An octopoidal elder claims to be a Martian, and the Great Old Ones are also vaguely hinted at existing in this universe via the existence of the Esoteric Order of Dagon.
 Griffin's invisibility formula and Jekyll's ability to transform into Hyde also exist.
 Several "warms" are also said to have the vampire powers of precognition and telepathy, or the ability to perform acts of genuine magic.
 However, for the most part, vampires are the center-stage of Newman's paranormal setting.

-Novels
+Series

-Anno Dracula (1888)
+Anno Dracula (Novel, 1992)

 By 1888, Dracula has married the widowed Queen Victoria, and rules as Prince Consort.
 Many notable fictional vampires have come out of hiding and gained new social status.
 But all is not going smoothly for the new regime: Jack the Ripper stalks Whitechapel, murdering vampire prostitutes.
 Charles Beauregard, a (non-vampire) agent of the Diogenes Club, is sent to track the murderer down, and finds himself enmeshed in a plot to free England from Dracula's rule.

 Unusually for the series, several of the borrowed characters in Anno Dracula have no links to the period.
 To give just two examples: the heroine Geneviève Dieudonné is recycled from Newman's own Warhammer novels (first appearing in 1989 Drachenfels, written under the name Jack Yeovil), and Carl Kolchak has a brief cameo as a reporter following the Ripper case.
 (Newman has said that if he had realised he would get so many sequels out of the premise, he would have saved Kolchak up for a story set in the character's native 1970s.)

-First published in October 1992, Anno Dracula has won the Dracula Society's Children of the Night Award, the Lord Ruthven Assembly's Fiction Award, and the International Horror Guild Award for Best Novel, and was short-listed for the Bram Stoker Award for Best Novel.
+First published in October 1992, Anno Dracula was the expansion of Newman's 1991 novella Red Reign, which was first published in The Mammoth Book of Vampires.
+Anno Dracula won the Dracula Society's Children of the Night Award, the Lord Ruthven Assembly's Fiction Award, and the International Horror Guild Award for Best Novel, and was short-listed for the Bram Stoker Award for Best Novel.

-The Encyclopedia of Fantasy classifies Anno Dracula as "recursive fantasy", and further describes the work as not "strictly steampunk, but echoing in gaslight romance terms steampunk's dense reworking of a 19th century London.".
+The Encyclopedia of Fantasy classifies Anno Dracula as "recursive fantasy", and further describes the work as not "strictly steampunk, but echoing in gaslight romance terms steampunk's dense reworking of a 19th-century London".

-The 30th anniversary edition (Titan Books) includes a new novella, "Anno Dracula 1902: The Chances of Anything Coming From Mars."